ctools/ctools/doc/source/develop/releasing/create.rst

     Have interfaces changed since last release? (y/n): y Libtool version changed to '3:0:0'

-Then you have to commit all changes and push then into the git repository.
+Then you have to commit all changes and push them into the git repository.

 .. code-block:: bash